physicsparticle/5WU7oGiwiao-stay/README.md

 * i may get some jamba juice orange juice delivered bc i wont have time to go out and get it hmm
 * theres a dept picnic in late-aug @ roosevelt island ... i think im not gonna go, that's a little bit of a commute for me 🥹
 * my slides were approved for tomorrow morning's meeting 😬😬😬 i told a story about things happening using some sorta complex R code 😬😬😬 so thats what a computational biologist does ... tells a story about data using code that makes sense
+* its staff appreciation week and everyday there's a raffle where 100 people who work at m s k c c that sign up for the raffle at random win the prize of the day, and i guess they mail it bc the form asks for the address ... so today's raffle was for a portable blender that says m s k c c on it and i hope ... i win, i wonder what tomorrow's raffle will be and i missed yesterday's, i just want a tshirt or a sweatshirt that says m s k c c ... so badly thats all i want 😂

 *
 plan for thursday: ~day off~, juneteenth noo its not a day off oh well, weekend plans